 Establish residency.
 At the time you file your Complaint of Divorce, you must be a “bona fide resident” of the state; this means you have resided in the state for a certain amount of time—typically 12 months.
 However, the governing statute N.J.S.A.
 2A:34-10 does not require this residency establishment for Complaints of Divorce based on adultery.

 File the necessary paperwork.
 The state of New Jersey requires you to supply several copies of the necessary forms to the County Clerk’s Office of the State Court of the county in which you or your spouse reside or work.
 These forms typically include a properly drafted Complaint for Divorce, an Affidavit of Verification and Non-Collusion, an Affidavit of Insurance Coverage, a Confidential Litigant Information Sheet, and the filing fee imposed by the Court.
-Your family law attorney can help you complete and file the required forms.
+Your lawyer can help you complete and file the required forms.

 Provide notice to your spouse.
 New Jersey law requires you to provide legal notice to your spouse once you have filed for divorce.
 The primary method of providing legal notice to your spouse is by having a copy of the documents handed to him or her within the State of New Jersey.
 If this is not possible, you may work with your attorney to serve your spouse the papers in another way.